LiamMcSherry5709/LiamMcSherry5709/README.md

 ## Introduction

-I have recently completed a HND in computing, and am interest in entering the field of cyber security.
+I have recently completed a HND in computing, and I am interest in entering the field of cyber security.

 ## Objective